sunway-robotics/arduino-workshop-2/src/tutorial-dot-matrix.md

     }
     ```

 4. The dot matrix is controlled with the `displaybuffer` array.
-Each item in the array represents a column counting from left to right (?) starting from 0.
+Each item in the array represents a column counting from right to left starting from 0.

     We use binary code for each item in the array with 1 being on and 0 being off for the LEDs.
 To set the middle two columns to light up, we will have